Roly5573/Advice-Project/README.md

 - As a Frequent User, I would like to see if there is any new contact information.

 # Project Goals
-- Ensure website information and advice links are relevant as well as mobile friendly
+- Ensure website information and advice links are relevant as well as mobile friendly.
 - Making browsing and a search process easy for users.
 - Keep the website simple to navigate.
 - Take feedback and suggestions into consideration when expanding features.